Joseon: Religion and philosophy

 Buddhism was a part of the Joseon kingdom.
 While not supported publicly, privately it was very prevalent in Confucian-scholar officials.
 Many monarchs and members of the royal court also practiced or tolerated Buddhism among their family and court advisors and commissioned or were patrons of Buddhist art.

 Pope Gregory XVI established an Apostolic Vicariate for the Kingdom of Korea on September 8, 1831, to provide for the spiritual care of Catholics in the kingdom and separating Korea from the jurisdiction of the Bishop of Beijing.

 Music

 The Joseon period developed several musical forms.
 The form with the most extant pieces is sijo.
 Sijo is a poetic form consisting of three lines, each with four feet, traditionally sung very slowly.
-In Korean verse, a foot is generally a short syntactic unit, such as a noun with an adjective or a verb with an adverb.
-For example:
+In Korean verse, a foot is generally a short syntactic unit, such as a noun with an adjective or a verb with an adverb.'